 Working in Nevada to conserve our energy

 The organization has commissioned an important economic study, created a dynamic teaching example of energy efficiency in the city of North Las Vegas.
-Evans personally collaborated with numerous city councils, elected officials and organization across the state to advance the efficiency movement.
+Evans personally collaborated with numerous city councils, elected officials, and organizations across the state to advance the efficiency movement.

 Evan’s greatest inspirations are her parents.
 Raised as the oldest of six children in the small unincorporated town of Overton, Nev., she describes her mother as an extremely hard worker who was never afraid to get her hands dirty.
 Evan credits her father for teaching her that there wasn’t anything a girl can’t do if not do better.